raguay/MyNotes/Sermon. Love to Hate.md

    2. Amnon's friend suggested to get her in a compromising position
       1. His suggestion did not speak of sin directly
       2. But, he knew it would lead to it
-   3. Amnon raped her and then hated her
+   3. Amnon raped (ข่มขืน) her and then hated her
       1. His hatred was more than he ever loved her
       2. Bad desire lead to sin and causes the opposite of what he professed
 2. How about you?